MoleheNtoatsabone/financial-fraud-detection/README.md

-# Financial Fraud Detection Using SQL & Power BI
+# Financial Fraud Detection Using SQL

 ## 📌 Overview
 This project analyzes financial transactions to detect fraudulent activities using SQL and Power BI.
 It is designed for banking and financial institutions to identify high-risk transactions, suspicious customers, and fraud trends.